A series of Science Fiction

 - Starfish Aliens: Subverted. prot claims that K-PAXians are this on their home planet, but look like the most efficient creature of the places they visit.
 It turns out that there's a bit more to it than that.

-- Sunglasses at Night: prot, and it's jusitifed as K-PAXians are use to much dimmer light, so to him earth's sun is blinding.
+- Sunglasses at Night: prot, and it's jusitifed as K-PAXians are used to much dimmer light, so to him Earth's sun is blinding.
 He never indicates any trouble seeing in his normal day, and takes off his shades sometimes in dark rooms when the light is tolerable for him.